anki-code/xonsh-awesome-cli-app/README.md

 ## Features

 * Based on power and sugar from [click](https://click.palletsprojects.com).
+* Pip-installable as well as clone-and-run.
+* Ability to grow your library.
-* Setting up context and environment.
+* Ability to set up context and environment.
-* Setting up context options and command arguments.
+* Ability to set up context options and command arguments.
 * Ability to use environment variables as replacement of options and arguments.
-* Use `ctx.log` to different logging levels.
+* Logging included.

 ## Usage